Skip to main content

 • Store your stable resolutions, codecs, and resource allocations in a short README so you can recreate environments fast.

-• For network-sensitive apps, pair this guide with why won’t my Android emulator connect to the server on iOS? to ensure connectivity is solid before sessions.
+• For network-sensitive apps, pair this guide with fix Android emulator server connection on iOS to ensure connectivity is solid before sessions.

 Final Pre-Session Checklist